bebbieyin/defect_classification/readme.md

-# Defect Detection in Factory with XGBoost
+# Defect Classification in Factory with XGBoost

 ## Dataset Description
 - Example of Product Name : I-B-XA1207672-190701-00494.